 Perfect DIY gift

 You can keep these DIY bath bombs for yourself, or you can give them as gifts.
 For an extra luxurious gift, pair them with a jar of brown sugar scrub.

 - Tie with a ribbon or baker’s twine.

 - Add a cute gifting tag as the final touch!

-Every woman loves to be pampered, but with the end of school right around the corner, I think they would be perfect for a teacher.
+Every woman loves to be pampered, but with the start of school right around the corner, I think they would be perfect for a teacher.
 They sure deserve some time alone, and a nice relaxing bath!

 Try these other DIY ideas: